Oh no, it’s a Flea!!

 - Wash your linens and pet beds

-If you are struggling with recurring flea infestations, or want to be sure the job is done right the first time, the best bet is to call Tri-County Pest Control and let our experts take care of the flea infestation for you.
+If you are struggling with recurring flea infestations, or want to be sure the job is done right the first time, your best option is to call Tri-County Pest Control and let our experts take care of the flea infestation for you.
 We will develop a customized treatment plan based on the level and scope of infestation and get rid of your fleas quickly.

 Catching a flea outbreak and treating it effectively the first time saves the homeowner a lot of time, money, and stress.
 Give us a call today and let our experts take care of the problem for you!Read More about Pest Prevention